+Restrictions on certain components.
 In addition to the type of value returned, components may have other differences.
 For instance, properties like the system force (outputSystemForce option) can be calculated and used only from certain ones (distance, distanceZ, distanceXY, dihedral, rmsd, eigenvector and gyration).
-Note: restrictions only apply to the type of an individual colvar; instead, all of the biasing methods implemented can be applied to any number of colvars.
+Note: restrictions only apply to the type of an individual colvar; Instead, all of the implemented biasing methods can be applied to any number of colvars.